tinylibs/tinypool/README.md

 - `isolateWorkers`: Default to `false`.
 Always starts with a fresh worker when running tasks to isolate the environment.
 - `workerId`: Each worker now has an id ( <= `maxThreads`) that can be imported from `tinypool` in the worker itself (or `process.__tinypool_state__.workerId`)
+- `terminateTimeout`: Defaults to `null`.
+If terminating a worker takes `terminateTimeout` amount of milliseconds to execute, an error is raised.

 ## Authors